kkjasoncheung/farmradar-final/README.md

 # farmradar-final

-<h2>We are proud to announce FarmRadar received 3rd Place Overall and the SAP Innovation Award at Electric City Hacks 2016.</h2>
+<h2>We are proud to announce Farm Radar received 3rd Place Overall and the SAP Innovation Award at Electric City Hacks 2016.</h2>

 Arduino Code File includes all codes for sensors.
 Streamer.rb is a ruby script to open a multi-threaded application which parses sensor data from a serial port of an arduino